 SSO Setup

-Configure Single Sign-On (SSO) with Google Workspace for your organization.
+Configure Single Sign-On (SSO) with your organization's identity provider.

 SSO Setup

-Configure Single Sign-On (SSO) so your team can log in with their Google Workspace accounts.
+Configure Single Sign-On (SSO) so your team can log in with their identity provider accounts.
+Gravity Rail supports Google Workspace, Microsoft Entra ID (Azure AD), Okta, Auth0, and any standards-compliant OIDC provider.
 SSO simplifies access management and lets you enforce domain-based authentication across your organization.

 Prerequisites